UltraMessaging/um_troubleshoot/README.md

 All four applications are configured for automatic monitoring with a monitoring interval of five seconds
-(more frequent than most customers would use in production).
+(most customers would use a much longer interval for production).

 An important part of the test is the introduction of artificial loss with the "lbmrcv" program: